sambru16/WDIC_Camera_Bleiner_Gassner/README.md

 picture_overlay:
 Basically not much different from take_picture.
 Only big difference is that a text is added, which shows the actual date and time.

+How to use:

+To execute this project, the following things are needed:
+- Raspberry Pi
+- Raspberry Pi Camera Module
+- 3 Buttons

+The camera module and the buttons have to be connected with the Raspberry Pi.
+The camera module can be connected via the camera slot and each button has to be connected with GND and either GPIO-Pin 17, 27 or 22.